 - Hotel Lux Santiago (Santiago de Compostela)

-Breakfast is included (usually buffet breakfast/coffee and toast/bread/croissant).
+Breakfast is included on all days, usually a simple buffet breakfast consisting of coffee and toast, bread or croissants.
 When no restaurant location is available en route, lunches and snacks should either be bought from local shops or packed lunches can be pre-ordered from your hotel the night before.
-Dinner is available at the restaurant of your accommodation or in the towns where you overnight.
+Dinner is available either at the accommodation or from restaurants in the local area.

 Difficulty and terrain